-Performance Management & Evaluation Branch (PMEB) Office of the Cabinet In the planning process, the desired medium to long-term goals and objectives of the Ministry should be clearly articulated, effective strategies identified and criteria on which to assess successful implementation developed.
+Performance Management & Evaluation Branch (PMEB) Office of the Cabinet

+In the planning process, the desired medium to long-term goals and objectives of the Ministry should be clearly articulated, effective strategies identified and criteria on which to assess successful implementation developed.
 The planning process should build on the results of the analysis process (Start to Plan) to ensure that the available information and data inform future actions for implementation, monitoring, evaluation and reporting.

-During the planning process the Ministry management team should establish and use the strategic objectives to guide the planning and implementation of policies, programmes and projects.
+During the planning process the Ministry management team should establish and use the strategic objectives to guide the planning and implementation of programmes and sub-programmes.
 Each strategic objective should be supported by a suite of strategies and expected outputs.
 These, in turn, should be supported by performance measures and targets used to monitor and interpret progress.
-Also, during this process, consideration should be made of the organisation's key business processes, human resource capacity, information technology capabilities, procurement and supply chain requirements and budget ceilings, to ensure adequate support is given to the effective and efficient implementation of the initiatives.
-Efforts should be made to align all resources to performance expectations.
+Also, during this process, consideration should be made of the organisation's key business processes, human resource capacity, information technology capabilities, procurement and supply chain requirements and budget ceilings, to ensure adequate support is given to the effective and efficient implementation of the programmes and sub-programmes.
+Efforts should be made to align all resources to performance expectations, as well as ensure strengthened alignment of planned performance results to related programmes/sub-programmes and their related strategic objectives.